cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 # Build the agent image
  bash ./stack.sh build
 ```
 Deploying the agent creates a bind mount between the `queries` directory on the host machine, and the `/app/queries` directory within the container.
-This means that simply adding your configuration and query files to the former **before** running the container should automatically make them available to the agent.
+This means that simply adding your configuration and query files to the former **before** running the container should automatically make them available to the agent. **Please note** that you need to redeploy the agent after adding new or updating files in the `queries` directory.

 The required `fia-config.json` and `.sparql` files to be placed inside the agent before building/deploying the Docker image are provided in the [FeatureInfoAgent queries] sub-folder of this repository (as well as to be found in the `resource` folders of the respective input agents (i.e. MetOfficeAgent, EPCInstantiationAgent)).
 ```diff